SiegeLord/DAllegro5/README.md

     -L/SUBSYSTEM:CONSOLE:4.0

-* Note that if you are using MSVC or DMC compiled DLLs you will need to set the version to ALLEGRO_MSVC when compiling your own programs as well as when building the library.
+* Note that if you are using MinGW 4.5 (or earlier) or DMC compiled DLLs you will need to set the version to ALLEGRO_MINGW_4_5 when compiling your own programs as well as when building the library.

 * You can obtain pre-built libraries at http://liballeg.org/download.html